Nigerian Civil War: Igbo nationalism

+The persecution of the Igbo people continues to influence the present.
+While the historical persecutions cannot be undone, addressing the systemic issues of political and economic marginalization faced by the Igbo is essential for healing the wounds of the past.

 Ethnic minorities in Biafra

 Ethnic minorities (Ibibio, Ijaw, Ogoni and others) made up approximately 40% of the Biafran population in 1966.
 The attitude of ethnic minorities in Biafra towards the conflict were initially divided early in the war.
 Having suffered the same fate as Igbos in the North, they held the same fear and dread as Igbos.
 However, actions by Biafra authorities suggesting they favoured the Igbo majority turned these attitudes negative.
 Great suspicion was directed towards ethnic minorities and opponents of Biafra, with 'combing' exercises conducted to sift these communities for saboteurs, or 'sabo,' as they were commonly branded.
 This brand was widely feared, as it generally resulted in death by the Biafran forces or even mobs.
 The accusations subjected entire communities to violence in the form of killings, rapes, kidnapping and internments in camps by Biafran forces.
 The Biafran Organization of Freedom Fighter (BOFF) was a paramilitary organisation set up by the civil defence group with instructions to suppress the enemy, and engaged in "combing" exercises in minority communities.

 Minorities in Biafra suffered atrocities at the hands of those fighting for both sides of the conflict.
 The pogroms in the north in 1966 were indiscriminately directed against people from Eastern Nigeria.
 Despite a seemingly natural alliance between these victims of the pogroms in the north, tensions rose as minorities, who had always harboured an interest in having their own state within the Nigerian federation, were suspected of collaborating with Federal troops to undermine Biafra.
 The Federal troops were equally culpable of this crime.
 In the Rivers area, ethnic minorities sympathetic to Biafra were killed in the hundreds by federal troops.
 In Calabar, some 2000 Efiks were also killed by Federal troops.
 Outside of the Biafra, atrocities were recorded against the residents of Asaba in present-day Delta State by both sides of the conflict.